 Karen Snider, DO, FAAO, FNAOME, is a professor at A.T.
 Still University's Kirksville College of Osteopathic Medicine (ATSU-KCOM).
 Dr. Snider is board certified in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
 She earned her Doctor of Osteopathic Medicine from West Virginia School of Osteopathic Medicine, and she completed her residency at Northeast Regional Medical Center.
-Dr. Snider has earned fellowship awards from the American Academy of Osteopathic Medical Educators.
+Dr. Snider has earned fellowship awards from the American Academy of Osteopathy and the National Academy of Osteopathic Medical Educators.